 The elevated maximum respiratory capacity, mitochondrial Complex I activity, and proton leak we found in ME/CFS lymphoblasts are consistent with the higher mitochondrial protein expression we observed in these cells, as assayed using both semiquantitative western blots and whole cell proteomics.
-Consistent with this, it was reported previously that mitochondrial proteins are upregulated in the ME/CFS proteomes of saliva, lymphocytes, and platelets [11,12,28], while increased translocase activity into the mitochondrial matrix has also been reported [7].
+Consistent with this, it was reported previously that the expression of genes encoding mitochondrial proteins is upregulated in ME/CFS saliva, lymphocytes, and platelets [11,12,28], while increased translocase activity into the mitochondrial matrix has also been reported [7].
 Together our results suggest a model in which the Complex V defect is a proximal activator of compensatory upregulation of expression of mitochondrial proteins.

-The increased levels of diverse mitochondrial proteins in ME/CFS cells suggests the possibility that mitochondrial biogenesis more broadly is activated in these cells.
-However, we found that the mitochondrial membrane "mass" per cell (Mitotracker Green fluorescence) and the copy number of the mitochondrial genome relative to the nuclear genome were unchanged.
-Accordingly, the ME/CFS mitochondria appear to have higher concentrations of mitochondrial respiratory proteins and catabolic enzymes.
+The increased expression of diverse mitochondrial proteins in ME/CFS observed by us and others [11-13] suggests the possibility that mitochondrial biogenesis more broadly is activated in these cells.
+However, we found that the mitochondrial membrane "mass" per cell (Mitotracker Green fluorescence) and the copy number of the mitochondrial genome relative to the nuclear genome were unchanged in the ME/CFS lymphoblasts.
+Accordingly, the mitochondria in these cells appear to have higher concentrations of mitochondrial respiratory proteins and catabolic enzymes.

-One of the key upstream regulators of mitochondrial protein expression is TOR Complex I (TORC1 whose catalytic subunit is mTOR, the mechanistic Target Of Rapamycin).
-We found that TORC1 activity is elevated in ME/CFS cells.
+One of the key upstream regulators of mitochondrial protein expression is TOR Complex I (TORC1 whose catalytic subunit is mTOR, the mechanistic Target Of

+Rapamycin).
+We found that TORC1 activity is elevated in ME/CFS lymphoblasts.
 The expression of mitochondrial enzymes involved in electron transport is known to be upregulated by TORC1 via selective activation of translation via inhibitory phosphorylation of the TORC1 target 4E-BP1 [18].
-In addition to its actions on the translation of nuclear-encoded mitochondrial proteins, TORC1 upregulates the expression of transcription factors PGC-1 α (transcriptionally via Yin Yang 1) and TFAM (translationally), which respectively induce the transcription of nuclear and mitochondrial genes encoding mitochondrial proteins [17].
+In addition to its actions on the translation of nuclear-encoded mitochondrial proteins, TORC1 upregulates the expression of transcription factors PGC-1 $\alpha$ (transcriptionally via Yin Yang 1) and TFAM (translationally), which respectively induce the transcription of nuclear and mitochondrial genes encoding mitochondrial proteins [17].
 Most notable amongst the mitochondrial proteins whose translation is upregulated by TORC1 are nuclear-encoded subunits of Complexes I and V [18], the two respiratory complexes whose expression we found to be the most evidently elevated in the whole cell proteomes of ME/CFS lymphoblasts.